 Breast cancer death rates have been going down which is probably the result of finding cancer earlier and having better treatment.

 Don’t Delay Get Checking Today…

-Pall Mall Medical are happy to discuss your concerns, detail how you can limit your chances of breast cancer and to arrange testing for the breast cancer genes you may have inherited from family members.
-We can perform a breast examination and teach you how to perform safe home, monthly examinations.
+Pall Mall Medical is happy to discuss your concerns, detail how you can limit your chances of breast cancer and to arrange testing for the breast cancer genes you may have inherited from family members.
+We can perform a breast examination and teach you how to perform a safe home, monthly examinations.
 Please encourage your partners, brothers, sisters, sons, daughters and friends to do the same.
 Breast cancer can affect anyone.